The New FIFA Agent Regulations: Explained

 - The engaging entity simply means the ‘buying club’.
 If the player’s annual salary is above $200,000, the agent is entitled to 3% of this figure from the buying club; or 5% if it is below $200,000.

 - If prior written consent has been given by each party, and the agent represents both the player and the buying club (the only permitted form of multiple representation) the commission percentage is doubled.
 If the player earns less than $200,000 annually, the agent is entitled to 10% of this, 5% from the player and 5% from the club.
 If the salary is over $200,000, the agent is entitled to 6% (3% from the buying club, 3% from the player).

-- Finally, if the agent represents the selling club (releasing entity) as their client, they will be entitled to 10% of the player’s annual salary, regardless of whether it is above $200,000 or not.
+- Finally, if the agent represents the selling club (releasing entity) as their client, they will be entitled to 10% of the transfer compensation, regardless of the individual’s remuneration.

 Note: if there are multiple agents involved in one service provision, this does not entitle the agent to a commission fee any more than the relevant capped percentage in total.

 Additionally to the implementation of commission caps and in the interest of enhancing the financial transparency of all global transfers and transactions that take place, FIFA have developed and established a centralised ‘Clearing House’.
 The clearing house requires that all transactions within the football transfer system to be passed through and documented by this single and universal clearing house.
 Hence, agent commission fees and remuneration will also be paid directly from here.